 See more detail of on the contacts page here

-We have CRB registered leaders and authorised helpers.
-Expect a ratio of helpers to children:1:2/3 Health & Safety policy will be adhered to.
+We have DBS registered leaders and authorised helpers.
+Expect a ratio of helpers to children:1:2/3 Health & Safety policy adhered to.

 For all dates & times of club nights & other events see contacts page

 Go to contacts page here and see detail of our history, previous club nights and events.